GenOL: Generating Diverse Examples for Name-only Online Learning: Appendix

 \subsection{Comparison between \ensemblemethod and Various RMD-based Ensemble}

-We compare \ensemblemethod with various RMD-based ensemble approaches in PACS, and summarize the result in Tab.~\ref{tab:RMD_effect}.
-The table reveals that \ensemblemethod significantly outperforms others in both In-Distribution (ID) and Out-of-Distribution (OOD) evaluations.
+We compare \ensemblemethod with various ensemble approaches that use the RMD score in different strategies on PACS and summarize the results in Table~\ref{tab:RMD_effect}.
+The table reveals that \ensemblemethod significantly outperforms others in both ID and Out-OOD domains.
 Furthermore, with the exception of \textbf{\ensemblemethod}, all ensemble methods even exhibit a decrease in performance compared to the scenario where no ensembling\footnote{\emph{No ensembling} denotes the usage of images generated exclusively through SDXL~\citep{podell2023sdxl}.} is applied.
 The $k$-highest RMD ensemble, which excludes easy samples, leads to insufficient learning in the class-representative region, while the $k$-lowest RMD concentrates solely on easy samples, resulting in limited diversity.
 Inverse \ensemblemethod employs the inverse of the probabilities utilized in \ensemblemethod.
 Similar to the $k$-lowest RMD ensemble, it tends to prioritize easy samples, resulting in limited diversity and accuracy loss.
+Equal weight ensemble refers to naively selecting outputs generated by each generator at the same ratio, without considering diversity.